dwyl/how-to-choose-a-database/README.md

 >

 Answering a few of these simple questions can help you in choosing the ideal database for your project:
-- Do you want a hard fixed data structure (fixed schemas)?
+- Do you want a hard fixed data structure (fixed schemas, like an accounting sheet)?
-- Do you want flexibility in the structure of the data persisted to the your database (schemaless)?
+- Do you want flexibility in the structure of the data persisted to the your database (schemaless, multi-level nesting)?
 - Will you be handling large quantities of data?
 - Will you be handling small quantities of data?
+- The volatility of your data ()
-- Will you need atomicity or not?
+- Will you need atomicity or not? ([Atomicity](http://en.wikipedia.org/wiki/Atomicity_(database_systems)) is is one of the ACID transaction properties.
+In an atomic transaction, a series of database operations either all occur, or nothing occurs.)
 - How strict are you with invalid data being sent to your database?
 (Ideally you are very strict and do server side data validation before persisting it to your database)

 Consider these few guiding questions and then read on about some of the databases available and the services they provide.